 It’s never too late, or early, to get your little one into the kitchen and involved in cooking.
-You may not be able to take them to the shops right now, but you can still talk about the foods that you are eating as you prepare them, therefore encouraging their interest in eating (great news if your toddler is a fussy eater!).
+Taking them around the shops and talking to them about the foods that you are eating as you prepare them, therefore encouraging their interest in eating (great news if your toddler is a fussy eater!).

 Below are my top 10 tips for getting little ones involved in the kitchen and engaged with food and cooking!

 1) Start them Young – It’s never too early to start getting your baby involved in the kitchen and familiar with the environment.
 I used to carry my baby in a sling to do the cooking from when he was just 2 weeks old.
 As he became older and started watching me, I began explaining our actions in the kitchen – ‘mummy is making coffee now’ was a frequently said sentence!